For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 “About 90 percent of the clients [whose bail] we pay for are folks who are Black or brown.
 The same way that a lot of this is tied to poverty, the vast majority is tied to race,” said Bogans, whose New York City-based organization bails out individuals in Brooklyn, Manhattan, and Staten Island.
 “When we talk about what types of people are stopped on the street and searched, and what types of people on their commute home from work are most likely to interact with the police, it’s Black and brown people.”

 Black Americans are disproportionately likely to experience racial profiling—being stopped and searched by police while driving, on their way home from work, or relaxing in the park with their loved ones.
-Investigations in cities across the country including Sacramento, Greensboro, and St. Paul have found that police stop and search Black drivers at much higher rates than white drivers, despite being less likely to find contraband as a result of their search.
+Investigations in cities across the country including Sacramento, California; Greensboro, North Carolina; and St. Paul, Minnesota, have found that police stop and search Black drivers at much higher rates than white drivers, despite being less likely to find contraband as a result of their search.
 Being subject to discriminatory police surveillance greatly increases Black people’s chances of getting arrested on minor charges and then charged bail.

 Through funneling money from poor Black folks to multinational private bail companies, the cash bail system fuels the transformation of the prison system into big business.
 In this way, cash bail is part of the larger prison-industrial complex, which lines the pockets of the wealthy and enforces white supremacy.